Baden-Württemberg, Germany: What to pack, what to wear, and when to go [2024]

 Waterproof snow boots

-In addition to standard footwear, it's important to bring snow boots.
-For traveling to Baden-Württemberg, a great option is these boots:
+In addition to day-to-day shoes, you should bring snow boots.
+For travel to Baden-Württemberg, a great option is these boots:

 Waterproof jacket that can be used in snow